divi8901/SQL_Data_Warehouse_Project/README.md

 👤 About Me
 I am a Data Analyst / Data Science undergraduate with a strong interest in SQL, data analytics, and data engineering.
 I enjoy working with real-world datasets to extract insights and build scalable analytical solutions.

+## I have done done this project throuh guidance :
+Thanks to @DataWithBaraa for guidance.